-- Students may wear casual clothing while participating in classroom experiences: The following are prohibited: - Tight fitting clothing that leads to exposure of breasts, midriff, and buttocks. - Excessive rips in jeans that expose upper legs and groin areas. - o "Short" shorts and mini-skirts. - Pajamas, pajama pants, and slippers. - Clothing items with vulgar and/or offensive logos, images, or sayings. - Shoes should be worn at all times.
+- Students may wear casual clothing while participating in classroom experiences.
+The following are prohibited: - Tight fitting clothing that leads to exposure of breasts, midriff, and buttocks. - Excessive rips in jeans that expose upper legs, buttocks, and groin areas. - "Short" shorts and mini skirts - Pajamas, pajama pants, and slippers - Clothing items with vulgar and/or offensive logos, images, or sayings. - Shoes must be worn at all times. - Body odors, breath odors, and strong perfume/lotion smells can be offensive to faculty and peers.
+Special attention should be given to personal hygiene and its impact to all individuals in the classroom. - Clothing should be free from the odor of smoke.

-Hospital/Lab Based Clinical Experiences:
+C. Hospital/Lab Based Clinical Experiences